grking8/homepage/_includes/disclaimer.md

-_Disclaimer: In no way, shape, or form do I claim any of the content in this post to be my own work / not copied, paraphrased, or derived in any other way from an external source._
+_Disclaimer: In no way, shape, or form do I claim all the content in this post to be my own work / not copied, paraphrased, or derived in any other way from an external source._